 Other Tulum Restaurants That I Don’t Recommend

-There are literally dozens of other places I could mention for where to eat in Tulum town and where not to eat, but I think this list about sums it up!
+I could mention dozens of other places where and where not to eat in Tulum town, but I think this list sums it up!

 Here are my other travel guides to Tulum to check out!